garymm-org/garymm-org.github.io/_posts/2023-03-17-visiting-mexico.markdown

 #### Relatively affordable

 The [Trivago Hotel Price Index](https://businessblog.trivago.com/trivago-hotel-price-index/) says the average hotel room in Mexico City in 2023-03 is $110 ($249 in San Francisco, $258 in Paris).
-A seven-course tasing menu with drinks at the amazing [Criollo](https://www.nytimes.com/2017/01/27/travel/criollo-oaxaca-elrique-olvera-restaurant-review.html) in Oaxaca costs less than $50.
+A seven-course tasting menu with drinks at the amazing [Criollo](https://www.nytimes.com/2017/01/27/travel/criollo-oaxaca-elrique-olvera-restaurant-review.html) in Oaxaca costs less than $50.

 #### Loads of history